Sensitivity of spectral lines to granulation: The Sun: Sensitivity analysis with solar lines

 We note that the sensitivities shown in Figures~\ref{fig:sensitivity}~and~\ref{fig:sensitivity_ti} are calculated with a single MURaM snapshot.
 In \app{app:singlesnap}, we use a sample of 45 snapshots to demonstrate that calculations with a single snapshot provide an accurate estimate of the sensitivities.

-Finally, we remark that no clear trends emerge when looking at the dependence of sensitivities on line parameters such as $E_\mathrm{low}$ and log(gf), although lines from singly ionized elements with lower log(gf) appear to show higher sensitivity to center of gravity wavelength displacements.
+Finally, we remark that no clear trends emerge when looking at the dependence of sensitivities on line parameters such as $E_\mathrm{low}$ and log(gf), although Fe\,I lines appear to show a strong dependence on $E_\mathrm{low}$ and lines from singly ionized elements with lower log(gf) appear to show higher sensitivity to center-of-gravity wavelength displacements.
 It is rather challenging to interpret the dependence of sensitivities on line parameters from Figures~\ref{fig:sensitivity} and~\ref{fig:sensitivity_ti}.
 This is because different effects due to line parameters such as $E_\mathrm{low}$, log(gf) and wavelength act simultaneously and make it difficult to isolate individual contributions.
 In order to investigate this closely and differentiate the multitude of effects, we work with a set of artificial lines for which the line parameters can be fixed manually.
 This sample and the results of its analysis are described in \sref{sec:results-sowmium}.